brunorene/javip/README.md

 # javip
-A Vip developed in pure Java
+A VERY simple Vip developed in pure Java